sergeballif/sergeballif.github.io/play.md

 });
 </script>

 The second equation shows an error because of the unknown variable $a$.
 Click "add slider" to give $a$ a value.
 Then clicking the play button next to $a$ will let you see the effect that $a$ has on the graph.
 Notice that the format is very inviting for students to experiment and try things.
-It's easy to type in your own formulas into the blank cells to experiment to get a better feel for how a parabola can be transformed by a parameter (e.g. $y=x^2+a$, $y=(x-a)^2$, or $y=(ax)^2$).
+It's easy to type in your own formulas into the blank cells to experiment or to get a better feel for how a parabola can be transformed by a parameter (e.g. $y=x^2+a$, $y=(x-a)^2$, or $y=(ax)^2$).

 ### Tables